 Step 6: Obtain Certification From The American Midwifery Certification Board (Timelines Vary)

-Step 7: Obtain Certified Midwife State Licensure (Timelines Varies)
+Step 7: Obtain Certified Midwife State Licensure (Timeline Varies)

-Certified nurse-midwives must be licensed in their chosen state of practice.
+Certified nurse-midwives must be licensed in all 50 states.
 While requirements vary by state, most require candidates to hold AMCB certification, have completed an accredited midwifery program, pay a licensing fee, submit a completed application, and pass a background check.
 The certification and licensing section below has further details.

 Certified nurse-midwives work in hospitals, OB/GYN clinics, and birth centers.
-Some CNMs work independently and provide home birth services.
+Some nurse-midwives work independently and provide homebirth services.
 Nurse-midwives work with uncomplicated pregnancies and births.
-Typical day to day duties include:
+Typical day-to-day duties include:

 - Performing prenatal checks for pregnant clients